1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ![Alt text](Step-2.png)

 ## Step 3: Exploratory Data Analysis
+Now that our data is clean and properly formatted, let's dive in and explore!

 Let's begin with looking at rank and see if we have all the 1000 videos as the csv file says.
 ```sql
 SELECT COUNT(`Rank`) AS total_videos